 Timothy Damadian, the President and Chief Executive Officer of Fonar, is one of the owners of a billing company, which performs billing and collection services for HMCA with respect to No-Fault and Workers' Compensation claims of HMCA's clients.
 The monthly fee charged to HMCA is \$85,000.
 On June 1, 2017, the Company also entered into a one year renewable agreement to provide IT services to the billing company for a monthly fee of \$23,884.
 Timothy Damadian is also a Manager of Health Management Company of America.
+The agreement was renewed on June 1, 2018.

 A limited liability company of which Timothy Damadian is an owner also had a 1.375% interest in Yonkers Diagnostic Management, LLC, a 4.5% interest in Turnkey Services of New York, LLC and a 4.3% interest in TK2 Equipment Management, LLC.
 Entities in which Mr. Bonanni and his family had an interest had a 0.75% in Yonkers and a 5.9% in TK2 Equipment Management.
-HMCA acquired these entities, or the portion thereof not already owned by HMCA, through a series of merger transactions for \$1,780,000 in the case of Yonkers, \$1,147,715 in the case of Turnkey Services and \$3,075,852 in the case of TK2 Equipment Management.
+During fiscal 2017 HMCA acquired these entities, or the portion thereof not already owned by HMCA, through a series of merger transactions for \$1,780,000 in the case of Yonkers, \$1,147,715 in the case of Turnkey Services and \$3,075,852 in the case of TK2 Equipment Management.

-A company of which Timothy Damdian is an owner and a company in which Mr. Bonanni has an interest also held a 1.7% and 2.8% interest, respectively, in Turnkey Management of Great Neck, LLC, a company for which HMCA performed services.
-Turnkey Management of Great Neck, LLC was acquired by the Company through a merger transaction for \$1,312,766.
+A company of which Timothy Damdian is an owner and a company in which Mr. Bonanni has an interest also held a 1.7% and 2.8% interest, respectively, in Tumkey Management of Great Neck, LLC, a company for which HMCA performed services.
+During Fiscal 2017, Tumkey Management of Great Neck, LLC was acquired by the Company through a merger transaction for \$1,312,766.